telliott99/MySwift/part1/random.rst

         return a
     }

-But I think a  better solution is to wrap the data in a struct and then have a function that is marked as ``mutating``
+But a much better solution is to wrap the data in a struct and then have a function that is marked as ``mutating``

 .. sourcecode:: bash